learn-data-science/data-science-reading/presentation_tips.md

 ## Choosing a competition

-- Normally we choose a competition that has ended
+- Normally we choose a "real" competition that has ended
     - Learner or playground competitions are possible though
 - Go to the Kaggle [competitions page](https://www.kaggle.com/competitions)
 - Sort by _Latest deadline_ to put the most recent competitons at the top
 - Scroll down until you find a competition of interest
-- Check that the competition hasn't already been presented
+- Check that the competition hasn't already been presented and isn't scheduled
     - check the [log of past meetups](https://docs.google.com/spreadsheets/d/1dmunY2g2Is-S6PlfKVZy_99zbIGvVD-f4Omu_rcXrLo/edit?usp=sharing)
     - check the [pipeline of upcoming meetups](https://docs.google.com/spreadsheets/d/1YOVuiNuKMd6A5QCLNnNXCZX7UxiCL4dKv5bOq8K0gmw/edit?usp=sharing)